mkierzenka/SWDevProj/report/doc.md

 store
 * get(size_t): get key at specified index in array, then return data for that key
 * getKeyAtIndex(size_t): return key at the given index in the array
+* setStore(KVStore): this method will be used to pass a store into the distributed array; the store will come from the dataframe initially and move down the hierarchy (dataframe -> columnarray -> column -> distributed array)
+* Serialization and deserialization methods

 *NOTE that the cache methods defined here will delegate to the Cache object, which work on the Cache's map object*